evonhoene/SHAPE/README.md

 - **Format:** Excel outputs containing aggregated prevalence rates for Flordia and New York, both at counties and census tract scales.

+*SHAPE development was supported by the National Science Foundation Award No. 2109647 and 2302970.*